 - Feed the larvae.
 Do not overfeed the larvae, as bacterial growth or scum may develop from uneaten food. - g.
 Dry ground fish food.
 Sprinkle evenly on the water surface to avoid large clumps.
-Feed a pinch of food (300 mg or 1/16th tsp) per 500 larvae, this is sufficient food for 4 days.
-Then on the 4th day after hatching, feed 700 mg (1/8th tsp) of food to the late instar larvae. - h.
-Wet suspension.
+Feed 300 g of per 500 larvae, this is sufficient food for 4 days.
+Then on the 4th day after hatching, feed 700 g of food to the late instar larvae. - Wet suspension.
 Use a calibrated pipette to transfer the food.
 The feeding rates are outlined in the below table.